Tyler Lyttle: Nuneaton Town (loan)

+Truro City (loan)

+Lyttle signed for National League South side Truro City on 2 October 2016 on a one-month loan deal.
+Tyler completed the month with the club, and went on to make five appearances, but didn't score during the loan spell.

 Stafford Rangers

-Lyttle departed Bristol Rovers for Stafford Rangers on 10 March 2017.
+Lyttle departed Bristol Rovers, and signed for Northern Premier League Premier Division side Stafford Rangers on 10 March 2017.
+Tyler remained with the club until the end of the 2016–17 season.

 Hednesford Town

-Lyttle signed for Hednesford Town on 4 September 2017.
+Tyler began the 2017–18 season on trial with National League side Macclesfield Town, however a move did not materialise and Lyttle returned to the Northern Premier League Premier Division and signed for Hednesford Town on 4 September 2017.

 Sutton Coldfield Town

 After just over a month with Hednesford Town, Lyttle moved on and signed for Sutton Coldfield Town on 7 October 2017.

 Rushall Olympic

 Lyttle playing for Rushall Olympic in January 2022.

-Tyler signed for Southern League Premier Central side Rushall Olympic on 25 July 2018.
+Tyler signed for Southern League Premier Division Central side Rushall Olympic on 25 July 2018.

+On 4 June 2019, Lyttle signed a new one-year deal with Rushall Olympic.

+Rushall Olympic confirmed on 7 August 2020, that Lyttle has signed a new deal to remain with the club for the 2020–21 season.

+Lyttle remained with the club for the 2021–22 season.
+He did an interview on 18 October 2021, saying he was ready for the challenge.

 On 3 June 2022, Rushall Olympic confirmed that Lyttle had re-signed, and would make the 2022–23 season his fifth campaign with the club.